Nite69/CID-dovecot-squirrel/README.md

-CryptoIDDemo
+CID-dovecot-squirrel
 ============

-Demo server software code for bitcoin cryptology 2D barcode account
+Cryptoid 2D barcode passwordless login to read your emails at squirrelmail